BACK TO GREEK WINE

 This variety is one of the indigenous grapes of Santorini.
 It is unusual in that it can maintain high levels of alcohol and acidity at the same time.
 It is one of only a few white grapes from the Mediterranean that possess excellent aging potential.

 They use Assyrtiko for producing dry, full-bodied white wines.
-The grapes have a citrus aroma combining with a pleasing mineral character thanks to the volcanic soil.
+The grapes have a citrus aroma that combines with a pleasing mineral character, thanks to the volcanic soil.

-They blend Assyrtiko with Athiri and Aidani in making the sweet wine, Vinsanto.
+They blend Assyrtiko with Athiri and Aidani to make the sweet wine Vinsanto.

 Athiri

-This grape, also indigenous to the island, is one of the most ancient varieties of Greek grape.
-The name of the grape comes from Thira, the island’s name in ancient times.
+This grape, also indigenous to the island, is among the oldest Greek grape varieties.
+The name of the grape comes from Thira, the island’s ancient name.

 During the Byzantine occupation of the island, they used Athiri to make a sweet wine.
 The grape by itself produces a medium-bodied wine with light aromatic qualities.
 They mix it with Assyrtico to create a fuller wine.